facebook/react-native-website/docs/contributing.md

 ## Our development process

-Some of the core team will be working directly on [GitHub](https://github.com/facebook/react-native).
+Some core team will be working directly on [GitHub](https://github.com/facebook/react-native).
 These changes will be public from the beginning.
 Other changesets will come via a bridge with Facebook's internal source control.
 This is a necessity as it allows engineers at Facebook outside of the core team to move fast and contribute from an environment they are comfortable in.

 When a change made on GitHub is approved, it will first be imported into Facebook's internal source control.
 The change will eventually sync back to GitHub as a single commit once it has passed all internal tests.